Mid-Career Project Grants

-- Complete applications include the following: brief proposal overview (limit 75 words), proposal (limit 500 words), community connection (250 words), mid-career public artist status (250 words), career impact (250 words), experience page (limit 2 pages), site permission, budget, work samples, and work sample information
+- Complete applications include the following: brief proposal overview (limit 75 words), proposal (limit 500 words), community connection (250 words), mid-career public artist status (250 words), career impact (250 words), diversity of lived experience and perspective (250 words), resume (limit 2 pages), site permission, budget, work samples, and work sample information

 These grants are made possible through generous funding from the McKnight Foundation.